Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

+<p>Robin came to visit for the wekend bringing our new mattress.
+We explored the city a bit and visited 'The Greyhound' pub at Hawkesbury junction.</p>

+<p>Tony went home with Robin, mostly to visit the vet to get more pills for Tarka but stayed for a few days doing jobs.
+Tony and Tarka travelled back on the train.
+After a visit to the excellent Coventry Transport Museum we travelled to Bristol by train for a weekend with Cathy, Will, John and Melissa.</p>

-<p>While we went to a family gathering in Bristol, Robin and Ben borrowed the boat and cruised from Coventry to Nuneaton and back. </p>
+<p>While we were in Bristol, Robin and Ben borrowed the boat, had Liberty Belle's first breakdown after travelling just a few hundred yards, and cruised from Coventry to Nuneaton and back.</p>

-<p>We had made arrangements to collect Mary for a cruise starting in Birmimham so we made our way there via Tamworth and Salford Junction.</p>
+<p>We had made arrangements to collect Mary for a cruise starting in Birmimgham so we made our way there via Atherstone, Polesworth,  Fazeley Junction, Tamworth and Salford Junction.</p>

+<p>In Birmingham we moored outside the O2 Arena which was lovely but noisey at night with drunken revellers breaking glass on the towpath.
+We met up with Julia for curry at her favourite Indian restaurant, Itihaas, and discovered Damascena, a Middle Eastern coffee shop and cafe.</p>

+<p>Mary arrived by train and with her on board we cruised to Stratford upon Avon, getting wedged in a narrow lock and, by chance, deciding to go to the 'Fleur de Lys' pub in Lowsonford where Julia, knowing the pub well, joined us for lunch.</p>

+<p>We did some sight-seeing in Wooten Wawen, and Wilmecote where we visited the very interesting and informative Mary Arden's House and Tudor Farm where Mary and I had a go at goose herding!</p>

+<p>While moored in Stratford on Avon Tony had an accident and lost his glasses in the water by the pontoon but these were recovered using a fishing landing net purchased at Argos!</p>

+<p>We explored all the Shakespeare tourist attractions and Joe and Kirsty joined us for the weekend and celebrated Rachel's birthday wth a family breakfast.</p>

-<p>With Mary on board we cruised to Stratford upon Avon and then back towards Leamington Spa where Mary was due to go home from.</p>
+<p>We cruised back towards Leamington Spa, where Mary was due to go home from, stopping for lunch again at the 'Fleur de Lys' pub in Lowsonford.</p>

 <h2>October 2018</h2>